MiyukiNozomi/SilverGarden/README.md

 # ShinoaCompiler
 A Programming language that is compiled to C. nothing else. its class-based, static-typed with all things that C has.

 # Things that i have to add.
-* I Still need to work on comments
+* comments
 * structs
 * Import methods from C files
+* a lot of important stuff that i can't remember.

 # Disclaimer
 this thing is still under development, for now, there is no C code generation for now.

 # Syntax